 Because the effects of free and emulsified water are more harmful compared to dissolved water, a general rule of thumb is to ensure that moisture levels remain well below the saturation point.
 For most in-service oils this means 100 to 300 ppm or less depending on the oil type and temperature.
-However, even at these levels, a significant amount of damage can still occur.
+However, even at these levels, a significant amount of damage from water contamination can still occur.
 Generally speaking, there is no such thing as too little water and every reasonable effort should be made to keep water contamination as low as possible.

 The Effects of Water on a Lubricant

-Not only does water have a direct harmful affect on machine components, but it also plays a direct role in the aging rate of lubricating oils.
+Not only does water contamination have a direct harmful affect on machine components, but it also plays a direct role in the aging rate of lubricating oils.
 The presence of water in a lubricating oil can cause the progress of oxidation to increase tenfold, resulting in premature aging of the oil, particularly in the presence of catalytic metals such as copper, lead and tin.
 In addition, certain types of synthetic oils such as phosphate esters and dibasic esters are known to react with water, resulting in the destruction of the base stock and the formation of acids.

 It is not just the base oil that can be affected by moisture contamination.
 Certain additives such as sulfurous AW and EP type additives and phenolic antioxidants are readily hydrolyzed by water, resulting in both additive mortality and the formation of acidic by-products.
 These acidic by-products can then cause corrosive wear, particularly in components containing soft metals such as Babbitt used with journal bearings and bronze and brass components.
 Other additives such as demulsifying agents, dispersants, detergents and rust inhibitors can be washed away by excessive moisture.
 This results in sludge and sediment buildup, filter plugging and poor oil/water demulsibility.